 •Hand sanitiser will be provided.

-Bournemouth Folk Club books top quality folk, roots and acoustic artists, hosting concerts once a month January – May and September – December.
+Bournemouth Folk Club books top quality folk, roots and acoustic artists, hosting concerts once a month during the spring and autumn seasons.
 Founded and run by Paul Burke for over twenty years, the club has booked many of the greats over the years, along with featuring up and coming artists.
 In the early days the club ran out of the Cellar Bar at the Blue Boar in Poole, before relocating to Centre Stage.
 After the sad transformation of Centre Stage into a convenience store the club used various hotels in Bournemouth before finding a regular home at the charismatic Shelley Theatre in Boscombe.
-While the theatre is closed during these Covid times we have relocated to St Ambrose Church in Westbourne, where, when regulations allow, we are able to run Covid secure socially distanced shows.
+We have now relocated to St Ambrose Church in Westbourne where we are able to run Covid secure socially distanced shows.
 Following Paul’s retirement in late 2020, the club is now run by Jo Elkington and Leo MacKenzie.

 ST AMBROSE CHURCH

 Located on Westcliff Road in Westbourne, St Ambrose church has a long association with music and has been the home of the Westbourne Orchestra for nearly 100 years.
 It regularly hosts Bournemouth University music events and is also the home of St Ambrose Strings.
 It’s a large spacious church with proper chairs, not pews!
 The natural acoustic is lovely, there is ample free parking on site and on the streets around, it’s easily accessible on a number of bus routes and has good disabled access.
 Toilets are located in the adjoining church hall.